 When someone walks away from you, one time, let that be all the answer you need.
 Never beg, never chase – just let them go.

-Never put more emphasis or importance on a relationship than you do you and your life.
+Never put more emphasis or importance on a relationship than you do on yourself and your life.
 Don’t allow a relationship to destroy you.
 You and all of your parts are so much bigger and more important than a union with someone who is only interested in their own well-being.